Authors:

 Wound Care

-Methylene blue, gentian violet, and bovine forestomach Wake Forest University Health Sciences Not yet recruiting
+Methylene blue, gentian violet, and bovine forestomach Wake Forest University Health Sciences Active, not recruiting

-NovaSorb® biodegradable temporizing matrix versus human allograft Joseph M. Still Research Foundation, Inc Not yet recruiting
+NovaSorb® biodegradable temporizing matrix versus human allograft Joseph M. Still Research Foundation, Inc Recruiting

-Procellera bioelectric dressing vs gauze dressing post deroofing University of Miami Recruiting
+Procellera bioelectric dressing vs gauze dressing post deroofing University of Miami Active, not recruiting

 CAM